Are the Treblab xFit a worthy purchase under $50 or should you avoid them?

 1-year warranty when you register the product.

 The built-in microphone is good enough for phone calls in quiet places.
-Voice commands work the same way.
+Though not as good as the best earbuds with microphone.

 With controls, you can:

 - Skip/previous song

 You can’t control volume, which is a shame.

 - The charging case & cable

 - 3 pairs of silicone eartips (single flange)